All Episodes

 They took four years to publish all of their findings.

-He wasn't saying that after 15 minutes of studying the Shroud.
+He wasn't saying that after fifteen minutes.

-They all thought they had a free trip to Italy.
+studying the shroud, they all thought they had a free trip to Italy.

-Sadly, many of them are now dead, but they're meeting over drinks in the lobby of the Italy Hotel in Turin, which is a beautiful city to visit.
+Sadly, many of them are now dead, but they're meeting over drinks in the lobby of the Italy Hotel in Turin, which is a beautiful city to visit, and they're all joking that they have a free trip to Italy to debunk this hoax.

-No one was saying that a few days later.
+Nobody was saying that a few days later.

 So these 33 scientists publish and they prove, this is the word I'm going to use, it's proven.

-The Shroud is not a work of art.
+The shroud is not a work of art.

-It is not a man-made image.
+It is not an artificial image.

 They can't tell you how it's made, but they prove there's no pigment, there's no dye, there's no paint.

-They cannot explain how the image is there, but it is not man-made.
+They cannot explain how the image is there, but it is not man made.

 What's the second commandment?